An efficient and convergent finite element scheme for Cahn--Hilliard equations with dynamic boundary conditions: Derivation of an efficient numerical scheme

 From \eqref{eq:def:matrix}, we have that $\LOmega$ is symmetric, positive semi-definite with only constant vectors corresponding to the zero eigenvalue.
-As the restrictions in \eqref{eq:spd} do not allow for constant vectors, the proof is complete. \end{proof} Combining \eqref{eq:mu:step2} with \eqref{eq:def:muInner}, we obtain an expression for the chemical potential which requires to solve only a $\dim\UhG$ by $\dim\UhG$ linear system with a sparse, symmetric, positive definite matrix.
+As the restrictions in \eqref{eq:spd} do not allow for constant vectors, the proof is complete. \end{proof} Combining \eqref{eq:mu:step2} with \eqref{eq:def:muInner}, we obtain an expression for the chemical potential which requires us to solve only a $\dim\UhG$ by $\dim\UhG$ linear system with a sparse, symmetric, positive definite matrix.
 Having an expression for the chemical potential, we propose the following nonlinear equation for $\Phi\nn$.
+For given $\Phi\no\in\R^{\dim\Uhs}$, we compute $\Phi\nn\in\R^{\dim\Uhs}$ satisfying